all Zweiradler Tours

 Gym Bag

-A promoting gift from the KIT Career Fair, foldable to a very small size and light, nice for sightseeing in cities or buying groceries.
+A promoting gift from the KIT Career Fair, foldable to a very small size and light, perfect as rucksack for sightseeing in cities or buying groceries.
+Even during our daylong hikes on the tour I use it, although the straps then often hurt slightly on the shoulders.

 76 g